Savannah vs Atlanta: Which Is Better For Your Retirement?

 A fountain in a park in Savannah, Georgia.

 Although Savannah and Atlanta differ in almost every way, their climates are one trait where they’re relatively comparable.
 Atlanta’s annual temperatures reach an average of 70 degrees and a low of 53 degrees, according to U.S. Climate Data, while Savannah’s average temperatures are slightly higher, ranging from an average high of 77 degrees and an average low of 56 degrees.
-Both cities have short, mild winters and hot, humid summers where temperatures frequently reach the mid 90s.
+Both cities have short, mild winters and hot, humid summers, with temperatures frequently reaching the mid-90s.

 Popular outdoor activities in Savannah include spending time at one of the city’s many parks and greenspaces, including Forsyth Park, the Wormhole State Historic Site, and Skidaway Park.
 Tybee Island is another go-to for residents who want to take advantage of good weather at one of the area’s beaches and all the surrounding water activities.

 Atlanta residents can also be found enjoying the city’s parks and greenspaces when the weather is nice.
-The Atlanta Botanical Gardens, Stone Mountain Park, Piedmont Park, as well as the Atlanta BeltLine are some of the most visited outdoor sites in the area.
+The Atlanta Botanical Gardens, Stone Mountain Park, Piedmont Park, and the Atlanta BeltLine are some of the most visited outdoor sites in the area.

 Exterior view of the capitol building in Atlanta, Georgia.

 The costs of living are dramatically different between the cities.
-According to Bestplaces.net, Atlanta is 29.2% more expensive than Savannah.
-Everything, from real estate and utilities to health care and groceries, has a higher price tag in the capital city, where the cost of living is 7.5% higher than the national average.
-(Savannah’s is 16.8% less than the U.S. average.)
+According to Bestplaces.net, Atlanta is 25.6% more expensive than Savannah.
+Everything, from real estate and utilities to health care and groceries, has a higher price tag in the capital city.
+The cost of living in Atlanta is 13.3% higher than the national average.
+Savannah’s cost of living is 9.8% less than the U.S. average.

 What To Do in Savannah

 Draped in Spanish Moss and steeped in history, Savannah is a city full of picturesque tree-lined streets, parks, and town squares.
-Around almost every corner you’ll stumble upon historic sites dating back to the Revolutionary War or fascinating museums to visit.
-Also, art lovers can take in at the SCAD Museum of Art.
+Around almost every corner, you’ll stumble upon historic sites dating back to the Revolutionary War or fascinating museums to visit.
+Also, art lovers can enjoy the SCAD Museum of Art.

 What To Do in Atlanta

-It will come as no surprise that Georgia’s largest city is teeming with cultural amenities, trendy restaurants, entertainment options, as well as luxury shopping destinations.
-No matter what you’re passionate about you’ll find something right for you.
+It will come as no surprise that Georgia’s largest city is teeming with cultural amenities, trendy restaurants, entertainment options, and luxury shopping destinations.
+No matter what you’re passionate about, you’ll find something right for you.

 Love art?
 Get tickets to the Museum of Design Atlanta (MODA) or the Atlanta Contemporary.
 Enjoy the performing arts?
 Plan a trip to Fox Theater, Buckhead Theatre, or Symphony Hall.
 Is shopping more your style?
 Meander through Atlantic Station, Lenox Square Mall, and Phipps Plaza.
 With several professional sports teams in the city, it’s also easy for residents to catch a game and cheer on the home team, no matter what sport you prefer.